opsmop/opsmop/docs/source/index.rst

 Status
 ======

-Alpha.
+Beta.
 Entirely usable for local configuration, with a limited module set.

-Initial plugin versions are now available, and we're providing extensive help to new contributors and users this December.
+Initial plugin versions are now available, and we're providing extensive help to new contributors and users.

-Push and pull modes are also in active development at this time.

 Share language feedback, thoughts, and experiences on the `forum <https://talk.msphere.io>`_.